blakeblackshear/frigate/README.md

     /* Coral Stats */
     "coral": {
         /***************
         * Timestamp when object detection started.
-If this value stays constant
+If this value stays non-zero and constant
         * for a long time, that means the detection process is stuck.
         ***************/
         "detection_start": 0.0,